-Levels between 140 and 200 mg milligrams per deciliter indicate prediabetes, a condition with a strong risk of developing diabetes later in life.
+Levels between 140 and 200 mg milligrams per deciliter indicate prediabetes, a condition with a substantial risk of developing diabetes later in life.

-Diabetics experience larger spikes in blood glucose that take longer to return to baseline.
+People with diabetes experience more giant spikes in blood glucose that take longer to return to baseline.

-The expected results in diabetics are generally: blood glucose one hour after eating should be kept below 180 milligrams per deciliter or no more than 80 milligrams per deciliter above pre-meal levels.
+The expected results in people with diabetes are generally: blood glucose one hour after eating should be kept below 180 milligrams per deciliter or no more than 80 milligrams per deciliter above pre-meal levels.

 The highest spikes in blood glucose levels often occur after breakfast.

-If you experience hypoglycemia , or low blood glucose levels before a meal, you may experience a higher than normal spike above baseline levels; this does not necessarily indicate an abnormal increase.
+If you experience hypoglycemia or low blood glucose levels before a meal, you may experience a higher than usual spike above baseline levels; this does not necessarily indicate an abnormal increase.

-If you have diabetes, it can be difficult to keep your blood glucose within the normal range after a carbohydrate-rich meal.
+If you have diabetes, it can be challenging to keep your blood glucose within the normal range after a carbohydrate-rich meal.

 The type of carbohydrates you choose can make a difference in your blood sugar level.